 This plugin was developed especially, to compress every image that you upload, and it saves lots of loading time, especially, with large image files.
 You don’t have to set anything, just install it and forget it.

-You can enable the website file compression in your cPanel, it’s a technic that compress you content such, as HTML, texts.
+You can enable the website file compression in your cPanel, it’s a technique that compresses the content such, as HTML, texts.
 So, the web browser will get that page content compressed, and that’s what decrease the loading time by 30 to 70% in the majority of cases.

 Instead of sending 1 MB of file size, the servers will send 100 KB only, and that’s a big benefit that will speed up your blog and save a lot of bandwidth, at the same time.